apiato/documentation/docs/components/optional-components/migrations.md

   - seeder
 ---

-Apiato migrations are just Laravel migrations, and they function in the exact same way as Laravel migrations.
+Apiato migrations are just [Laravel Migrations](https://laravel.com/docs/migrations), and they function in the exact same way as Laravel migrations.
 However, they come with additional rules and conventions specific to Apiato.